pglira/pglira.github.io/_posts/2022-03-28-new-radar-3d-mapping-paper.md

 categories: paper radar
 ---

-We've published a new paper with the title "3D Mobile Mapping of the Environment using Imaging Radar Sensors" at the [RadarConf2022](https://www.radarconf2022.org).
+We've published a new paper with the title "3D Mobile Mapping of the Environment using Imaging Radar Sensors" at the [2022 IEEE Radar Conference, New York City, NY, USA](https://www.radarconf2022.org).

 ### Authors